 There are jobs with a wide range of organisations: software houses, IT consultants, the armed forces, central and local government, public utilities, the media, the aerospace, telecommunications, banking and electronics industries.

 Opportunities are good.
-You will find jobs advertised in the press, on the internet, and in Jobcentre Plus offices or on the Universal Jobmatch website.
+You will find jobs advertised in the press, on the internet.

 Workforce Education Levels (UK)